wang264/book-notes/effective_cpp/EffectiveCpp_Chapter3.md

 ```

 Two critical aspects of using objects to manage resources:
-* Resources are acquired and immediately turned over to resource-
+* Resources are acquired and immediately turned over to resource-managing objects.
-managing objects.
 (The idea of using objects to manage resources is often called **Resource Acquisition Is Initialization(RAII)**)
-* Resource-managing objects use their destructors to ensure
-that resources are released.
+* Resource-managing objects use their destructors to ensure that resources are released.

 ___
 `auto_ptr` automatically deletes what it points to when the
 auto_ptr is destroyed so if more than one `auto_ptr` point to the same object, the object would be deleted more than once.

-To prevent such problems, auto_ptrs have an unusual characteristic:
+To prevent such problems, `auto_ptrs` have an unusual characteristic:
 1. copying them (via copy constructor or copy assignment operator)
 2. sets them to null.
 3. and the copying pointer assumes sole ownership of the resource!